cconcannon/my-auth-playground/README.md

-# Three-Legged OAuth 2 from Single-Page Applications: A Use Case for a *Function-as-a-Service*
+# Three-Legged OAuth2 from Single-Page Applications: A Use Case for a *Function-as-a-Service*

 ### *A Step-By-Step Guide to Using [AWS Lambda](https://aws.amazon.com/lambda/) as a Cost-effective, Scalable, and Easily Maintainable Solution for Securely Reaching [OAuth 2.0](https://oauth.net/2/) Authenticated Endpoints*
 ### **Chris Concannon, Consultant at [Levvel](https://www.levvel.io)**